 The program is focused on providing hospice care staff and volunteers with training, education and resources for improving care for military veteran patients, as well as recognizing the important contributions they have made through their military service.
 The pinning ceremonies are led by Sharp HospiceCare volunteers who serve or have served in the armed forces.

 “Our volunteers are an essential part of what we do at Sharp HospiceCare,” says Denise Kelly, Sharp HospiceCare program coordinator.
 “Whether honoring them through special ceremonies or simply popping by for a chat or to help with errands, they provide our patients with a companionship that, as Eugene puts it, is just like family.”

-For the media: To talk with a Sharp expert about hospice care, contact Erica Carlson, senior public relations specialist, at email@example.com or 858-499-3052.
+For the media: To talk with a Sharp expert about hospice care or the We Honor Veterans program, contact Erica Carlson, senior public relations specialist, at firstname.lastname@example.org.